awsdocs/amazon-appstream2-developer-guide/doc_source/active-directory-overview.md

 # Overview of Active Directory Domains<a name="active-directory-overview"></a>

-Using Active Directory domains with AppStream 2\.0 requires some understanding of how they work together, and the tasks required\.
-The following tasks must be completed by an administrator:
+Using Active Directory domains with AppStream 2\.0 requires an understanding of how they work together and the configuration tasks that you'll need to complete\.
+You'll need to complete the following tasks:

-1. Set the group policies controlling the end user experience and security requirements for applications\.
+1. Configure Group Policy settings as needed to define the end user experience and security requirements for applications\.

 1. Create the domain\-joined application stack in AppStream 2\.0\.

-1. Create the AppStream 2\.0 app in the SAML 2\.0 identity provider and assign it to end users either directly or with Active Directory groups\.
+1. Create the AppStream 2\.0 application in the SAML 2\.0 identity provider and assign it to end users either directly or through Active Directory groups\.

-To authenticate users for proper access to the joined domain from within their streaming apps, there are several steps that occur when a user initiates an AppStream 2\.0 streaming session\.
-The following diagram illustrates the end\-to\-end user authentication flow from the initial browser request through all the SAML and Active Directory authentication steps\.
+For your users to be authenticated to a domain, several steps must occur when these users initiate an AppStream 2\.0 streaming session\.
+The following diagram illustrates the end\-to\-end user authentication flow from the initial browser request through SAML and Active Directory authentication\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/appstream2/latest/developerguide/images/domain-join.png)